How To Create Optimized Social Network Profiles

 Once you’ve determined your keyword words and phrases, start writing your social network Bio.
-Be sure to do the best you can to incorporate those keywords into your profile.
+Try to incorporate those keywords into your profile but it needs to be well written.
 Use as many words or characters as your social settings allow, but keep in mind, it’s the few sentences that will be easily viewed by visitors.
 Just make sure the first part of the profile packs a good punch!
 Still, if the network allows 200 words, don’t just use 40.

 Try to use your most affective primary keyword phrase in the first sentence, last sentence, and a few times in between.
 Don’t over do it with the keywords.
 Remember, you want to write something that flows well and is easy to read.
 It’s hard enough to get people to read our bio, so don’t scare them off with unnatural keywords.
 If your network allows it, add a link to your website, or somewhere else you can be found on the internet.
 The finished profile should be interesting, natural and free flowing.

 Remember, you’re not writing this for yourself.
-You’re creating a profile others will see and enjoy, while at the same time using keywords representative of your area of interest.
+You’re creating a profile others will see and enjoy.
 Also, you may want to include a geographic connection to your product or service.
-Don’t worry if you finish up and find you didn’t create a well optimized social network profile the first time through.
+Don’t worry if you finish up and find you didn’t create a well optimized social profile the first time through.
 You can always edit and change it around later.
 Sometimes it takes a while to get the hang of it.

 Connecting Social Networks

 Most of the social networks allow you to connect your various networks together.
-If you’re at Facebook, you can link to your other social media pages.
-Don’t be confused on this!
-You don’t want to create a post on one network and have it automatically post to the other.
+If you’re at Facebook, you can easily connect to Instagram.
+Be careful with this though so you don’t create a post on one network and have it automatically post to the other.

 If the profile area allows somewhere to provide where you can be found on other networks, be sure to take advantage.
 Once you finish writing a profile at one account be sure to copy it so when possible, you can paste it in other locations.

 When you finish your profile at your primary social network, go to each and every social media account you have and write the a similar profile.
 Also, it’s very important to include links to your website as a part of your profile whenever it’s allowable.
 They usually have a separate location to link your various social networks together.
-Be sure to take advantage of every option possible.
+Even if these are nofollow links be sure to take advantage of every option possible.